reesvarney/OpenChat/README.md

 4. Continue to follow steps 5-6 from the local method above.

 #### Build your own image
-You can build OpenChat straight from the repository however it could take several minutes (depending on hardware) as some packages require building (such as sqlite3).
+You can build OpenChat straight from the repository however it could take several minutes (depending on hardware) as some packages require building.
 1. Clone/Download the repository
 2. Go to the directory that you installed it and build the image
 ```docker